IBM/StorageCephVagrant/README.md

 [IBM Storage Ceph GUI](https://172.21.12.10:8443) to

 - change the password.
 You will be prompted automatically, the initial password is the one you noted above as `cephadm bootstrap` output.
 - activate telemetry module.
 See the warning on top of the screen after logging in.
-- add nodes using Cluster->Hosts->Add.
-Use ceph-server-1 with IP
-172.21.12.12, ceph-server-2 with IP 172.21.12.13, ceph-server-3
+- expand your cluster.
+Click on the "Expand Cluster" button, then add nodes using the "Add" button.
+Use `ceph-server-1` with Network address 172.21.12.12, `ceph-server-2` with 172.21.12.13, `ceph-server-3` with 172.21.12.14.
-with IP 172.21.12.14.
-- add OSDs.
-Please wait until all ceph-server nodes are active, this might take up to 10 minutes.
-When active, Cluster->Hosts shows mon service instances on all nodes.
-Add OSDs via Cluster->OSDs->Create.
+  Wait/click the refresh icon until all 3 nodes appear.
+Then click "Next".
+- create OSDs.
+Note that it can take up to 10 minutes until the disks are discovered and the Deployment Options can be selected.
+Click Use the default Cost/Capacity-Optimized setting, click "Next".
+- create Services.
+Use the default settings, click "Next".
+- review.
+Click "Expand Cluster" to finish.

+The OSDs might not get created though.
+If that is the case, navigate to Cluster->OSDs and re-do the creation by clicking the "Create" button and accepting the default choices.

 Most of the following is taken from the course [Hands-on with Red Hat Ceph Storage 5](https://training-lms.redhat.com/sso/saml/auth/rhopen?RelayState=deeplinkoffering%3D44428318) with some improvements applied.

-Note: When creating an RBD image, ensure that you do not have the `Exclusive Lock` option set, otherwise there might be access issues mapping the RBD volume on the client.

 The following sections provide additional commands (on the `ceph-admin` node) to configure RBD access, CephFS and RGW S3 and Swift access.